WardvanderVelden/COTONN/README.md

 # COTONN
-A toolchain for converting correct-by-design controllers into neural networks
+A toolchain for converting deterministic correct-by-design controllers into neural networks.
+Program has mainly used and been tested using controllers generated with SCOTS.
+Both look-up table and BDD format controllers are supported.
+For the use of the BDD controllers they will first need to be converted to look-up tables so the data is available for training.
+To do so use the converter tool included in the program.